wmgeolab/gbDocs/docs/docs/10-workflow-overview/quality-gates.md

 ---

-## 6. Islands and Coastal Countries
+## 6. Islands and Coastal Boundaries

 ### Islands (if applicable)